CANADA STOCKS-Fall in oil prices weigh on index futures

 Reuters global stocks poll for Canada

-Canadian markets directory ($1= C$1.38) (Reporting by Nikhil Kumar in Bengaluru; Editing by Savio D‘Souza)
+Canadian markets directory ($1= C$1.38) (Reporting by Nikhil Kumar in Bengaluru; Editing by Maju Samuel)